LazyBomb-SIA/LV_RoBERTa_Large/README.md

 | ---------------------- | --------------- | -------------------------------------------------------------------------------------- |
 | **hf-xet**             | 1.1.10          | if you need to download or upload large files from the Hugging Face Hub and use the Xet storage backend     |

+## Install all dependencies with just one command line:
 ```bash
 pip install \
 spacy>=3.8.7 \